kyma-project/community/concepts/infrastructure-reconciliation/README.md

 - produce kubeconfig for provisioned clusters (can be rotated)
 - support bring your own cluster models (BYOC) - cluster is ready and we got cluster-admin kubeconfig
 - trigger reconciliation on configuration or cluster state change
+- register the Kyma Runtime within the CMP

 # Proposed changes